Introduction – Ireland’s “Magnificent” Seven

 For almost 800 years Ireland had been under British rule, until 1921.
 Over the centuries Dublin had become a major port and economic center for British commerce and trade.
 It also had a strong military base in the city.
 It was considered by some to be the “second” city of the British Empire.

 Around the early 1700’s, musicians and singing-actors (many of whom were continental born) who had performed in London started to make the journey across the Irish sea to Dublin— a total distance of about 300 miles between the two capital cities, to perform at one of the many theatres then functioning in Dublin.
-Some such as, Tomasso Giordani, Johan Logier, Matthew Dubourg, Thomas Roseingrave, Francesco Scarlatti (brother of the great, Alessandro Scarlatti), the singer Antonio Sapio and others took up residence and started to teach music and singing and perform at concerts.
+Some such as, Tommaso Giordani, Johan Logier, Matthew Dubourg, Thomas Roseingrave, Francesco Scarlatti (brother of the great, Alessandro Scarlatti), Paul Alday, the singers, Antonio Sapio and Giuseppe de Benisand others took up residence and started to teach music and singing and perform at concerts.
 They were to have an important influence on the Irish musical scene in general.

 Dublin, the Center for Music